By Michael L. DeVries, CFP®, CHBC, EA

 - Make sure that the professional with whom you work is well versed in Healthcare Compliance.
 If the professional you hire isn’t proactive in establishing a Business Associate Agreement with your office, chances are you may have the wrong professional.
 HIPAA Privacy, HIPAA Security, OSHA, and Corporate Compliance regarding Fraud, Waste and Abuse can have a major impact on your business.

 I started this with a story of a doctor who put a lot of trust in his office manager.
 Let me say in ending, that it is good to trust your team – but, it is also good to verify that trust.
 Give consideration to these standards when hiring an accounting professional and you will gain an objective trusted business advisor.
 An advisor who will work at keeping the “fraud weasels” from making an easy transition – from working for you to working you for all your worth.
+Contacting accounting consultants will help your business keep on top of their finances and deal with their financial planning.

 We have developed a 5 Minute Fraud Buster checklist to help you identify the simple financial and accounting activities that will make a different in your practice.
 Learn more and get your free copy at www.mikeldevries.com/fraudbuster.